 Manitoba Canada Travel Guide

-Winnipeg'the culinary scene reflects its diverse population and its historical role as a gateway city to Western Canada.
+Winnipeg'the food environment reflects its diverse population and its historical role as a gateway city to Western Canada.
 The local dishes blends influences from various communities.

 Recommended for popular or upscale restaurants, especially on weekends or for larger groups.
-Use online booking platforms or call ahead.
+Use the internet booking platforms or call ahead.

 Tipping is customary in Canada.
-Provide 15-20% of the pre-tax bill for good service at places to eat and bars.
-Most places take credit cards.
+Provide 15-20% of the pre-tax bill for good service in restaurants and bars.
+Credit cards are widely accepted.
 The bill usually arrives at your table.

 Dress is generally casual.
 Upscale establishments may recommend smart casual attire.
-Lunch typically runs from 12:THE HOURS of 12 pm to 2:00 PM.
-Dinner service usually begins approximately FIVE:30 PM and continues until 9:O'CLOCK IN the EVENING or 10:00 PM.
+Lunch typically runs from 12:00 PM to 2:00 PM.
+Dinner service usually begins approximately FIVE:30 PM and continues until 9:00 PM or 10:00 PM.

 Manitoba's provincial fish.
 It is a flaky, white fish with a mild flavor, often pan-fried, battered, or grilled.